2025 NCAA Division I FBS football season: Playoff participants

-College Football Playoff bracket
+CFP bracket

 This is the second year under the expanded College Football Playoff format.
 Under this format, the five highest-ranked conference champions will receive automatic bids, while the next seven highest-ranked teams will receive at-large bids.
 In a change starting this season, the top four seeds receive first-round byes, even if they are not conference champions.

+Hard Rock Stadium in Miami Gardens, Florida, hosted the College Football Playoff National Championship.